 Not making a credit card minimum payment can have a serious negative effect on your credit score.
 Your payment history makes up 35 percent of your FICO credit score and 40 percent of your VantageScore 3.0 credit score.
 The VantageScore 4.0 credit score, which uses trended data to track credit behaviors over time, lists payment history as “moderately influential” in determining your credit score.

-What does all this mean for you?
-Try to make at least the minimum payment on your credit card every month.
-Making on-time payments is one of the most important parts of building good credit, and missing payments—or paying less than the minimum—is one of the quickest ways to damage your credit.
+Making on-time credit card payments is one of the most important parts of building good credit, and missing payments—or paying less than the minimum—is one of the quickest ways to damage your credit.
+Try to make at least the minimum payment on your credit card every month, and try to pay more than the minimum whenever you can.

 Why you should pay more than the minimum